dustinpfister/blog_posts/_posts/threejs-object3d-layers.md

 When I made these soure code examples I was suing threejs r127.

 ## 2 - Basic Object3d layers property example

+I like to try my best to keep the first example of something in a post like this as basic as possible while still being a full working example for the sake of being kind to people that are still a little new to threejs, as well as just getting to the basic idea which is nice anyway.
+In this example I am just creating a scene object, and then creating and adding a grid helper to the scene object.
+Before I add the grid helper to the scene object though I am calling the enable all method off of the layers property of the grid helper.
+This will result in the grid helper being active for all layers, not just the default layer 0.

 ```js
 (function () {